Imota: Location and political structure

-Imota town is sandwiched by latitude 6°39′50″N and it straddles longitudes of 3°40′12″E. It is bounded in the North by Agbowa-Ikosi town, in the South by Isiu town, in the East by Gberigbe town, while in the West by Ode-remo town with considerable land mass of approximately 502 square kilometres.
+Imota town is sandwiched by latitude 6°39′50″N and it straddles longitudes of 3°40′12″E. It is bounded in the North by Agbowa-Ikosi town, in the South by Isiu town, in the East by Igbokuta town, while in the West by Apeje- Remo town with considerable land mass of approximately 502 square kilometres.

 Imota was initially placed in Ikosi district council under Epe division.
 The town is divided into four quarters: Itun-Opopo, Itun-Onabu, Itun- Maja, and Atere.
 Each quarter has its own political representative called councillors.
 The first sets of councillors from Imota were illiterate; they include Pa.
 Ogunnoiki, Pa.
 Alaga, Pa.
 Oyinbo and Pa.
 Agbonmagbe.
 They were chosen based on their activeness and held in high esteem that their decisions remain final.

 In practicing democracy in the town, the Osugbo's owned the judicial power, they check on the excesses of the king, while the king exercises both executive and legislative functions.

-The creation of Lagos State in 1967 composed basically five main divisions, namely Lagos Colony, Badagry, Epe, Ikeja and Ikorodu.
+The creation of Lagos State in 1967 created five main divisions, namely Lagos Colony, Badagry, Epe, Ikeja and Ikorodu.
 This bring about the delimitation of Ikorodu division into two constituencies with Ikorodu central, Ikorodu north and Ikorodu west as constituency I and Imota, Igbogbo, Ijede communities as constituency II.

 The Local Government reform of 1976 divided Lagos State into eight Local Government Areas in which Ikorodu Local Government was created.
 The civil rule of 1979 under Lateef Jakande also sub-divided the state into twenty-three Local Government Areas and defunct Irepodun Local Government was carved out of Ikorodu Local Government but the experience of military incursion into Nigeria polity distorted second republic and led to the cancellation of Irepodun Local Government and return Local Governments in the state to initial eight.